-You took your dog out for a walk in the woods only to watch him run up to a pile of deer poop and start chowing down like it was a delicacy.
+You took your dog out for a walk in the woods only to watch your pooch run up to a pile of deer poop and start chowing down like it was a delicacy.
 While this might seem more than a little disgusting to you, your pup has other ideas and may think of the poop as being nothing more than a tasty snack.
-Scientifically referred to as interspecific coprophagia, eating feces can lead to a variety of problems including stomach issues, internal parasites, and--believe it or not-- tooth decay.
+Scientifically referred to as interspecific coprophagia, eating feces can lead to a variety of problems including stomach issues, internal parasites, and--believe it or not--tooth decay.

-The good news is that unless you actually follow suit, you are not at risk if your dog decides to snack on deer poop.
-If you catch your dog eating deer poop you should observe his behavior and contact his vet to see what his recommendations are.
+The good news is that you are not at risk if your dog decides to snack on deer poop.
+However, if you catch them eating deer poop, you should observe their behavior and contact the vet to see what the recommendations are.

 Can Dogs Get Sick from Eating Deer Poop?

 Dogs can get sick from eating deer poop, or any other form of feces for that matter.
-Not only is it important for you to make sure the poop didn't cause your dog to get sick, but at the same time, you need to find out why he is eating the poop to begin with.
+Not only is it important for you to make sure the poop didn't cause your dog to get sick, but at the same time, you need to find out why they are eating the poop to begin with.
 Coprophagia (the desire to eat poop) is often a sign of an underlying illness or deficiency.
-Identifying the source of the issue is the only way to stop him eating deer feces-- unless you never take him anywhere he has access to it.
+Identifying the source of the issue is the only way to stop your four-legger from eating deer feces -- unless you never take them anywhere they have access to it.

 Does My Dog Have Coprophagia?

-If your dog makes a regular habit out of eating any other type of poop, deer or otherwise, it is relatively safe to say he has at least a mild case of interspecific coprophagia.
+If your dog makes a regular habit out of eating any other type of poop, deer or otherwise, it is relatively safe to say they have at least a mild case of interspecific coprophagia.
 While this is pretty gross to humans, it is fairly normal in the canine world.

 Symptoms of Coprophagia

-This one is pretty basic, if your dog has eaten any type of feces, including from deer, more than five times, he probably has a case of coprophagia.
-The end result may be absolutely no post-meal symptoms (which is the most common) or you may find that he has one or more of the following post meal symptoms:
+This one is pretty basic: if your dog has eaten any type of feces, including from deer, more than five times, they probably have a case of coprophagia.
+The end result may be absolutely no post-meal symptoms (which is the most common) or you may find that they have one or more of the following post-meal symptoms:

 Causes of Coprophagia